 - Join the drama clubs for key stage 3 students

 - Watch age appropriate films on TV, online and at the cinema

 The drama course allows the students to look into different performing styles in more detail.
 Through their study of devised and scripted work, students need to show their understanding of how a piece of drama can be developed through specific practitioners.
 Stage craft is becoming increasingly important, though the ability to work with others is equally central to the work, as is the written analysis of their practical skills.

-In preparation for their written exam, students will study two set texts.
+In preparation for their written exam, students will study a set text, currently Blood Brother by Will Russell.
 They also watch live performances at a local theatre and digital recordings at school or in local cinemas in order to write a play review during their exam.

 The practical side of the course will involve improvisation (making up plays) and working with scripts.
 It provides the chance to develop the skills already gained and the opportunity to learn some more.
 As well as acting in plays, students are involved in learning how to stage or ‘put on’ a play.
 This may be one they have written themself, or it may be a play by a well-known playwright.